lorilew/python-101/functions.md

 [Back](README.md)

 In Python, functions are first-class objects.
-This means that you can treat a function like any other object and pass it around or use it as an arguament in another function.
+This means that you can treat a function like any other object and pass it around or use it as an argument in another function.

 ```
 >>> def add_one(number):
 ...    return number + 1